 The Residence Boutique Hotel – rated number one in Johannesburg on TripAdvisor, I don’t think this luxury hotel gets any bad reviews.
 Probably why it’s also been rated the Reader’s Choice.
-Top end luxury in an upscale neighbourhood.
-If you want the best hotel in Joahnnesburg, book here.
+Top-end luxury in an upscale neighbourhood.
+If you want the best hotel in Johannesburg, book here.

-Monarch Hotel – if you’re looking for boutique luxury and elegance in the Rosebank area that’s a bit cheaper than the Residence (about half the price) but still gets excellent reviews, try Mondarch Hotel near Rosebank mall.
+Monarch Hotel – if you’re looking for boutique luxury and elegance in the Rosebank area that’s a bit cheaper than the Residence (about half the price) but still gets excellent reviews, try Monarch Hotel near Rosebank Mall.

 Is Johannesburg safe to visit for tourists?

-Before asking what to do in Johannesburg, most visitors will ask is Johannesburg safe.
+Before asking about things to do, most visitors will want to know if the city is safe to visit.
 I don’t blame them.
 Crime rates in Johannesburg used to be off the charts.